Community Engagement in WASH & Health Education

 Creation of innovative approaches for maximum impact

-In 2017, the Merck KGaA, Darmstadt, Germany/NALA Foundation Partnership was formed in collaboration with the Ministry of Health of Ethiopia to control and eliminate schistosomiasis and other NTDs in the Bench Sheko & West Omo zones (previously Bench Maji zone) in South West Ethiopia.
+Back in 2017, the Merck KGaA, Darmstadt, Germany/NALA Foundation Partnership was formed in collaboration with the Ministry of Health of Ethiopia to control and eliminate schistosomiasis and other NTDs in the Bench Sheko & West Omo zones (previously Bench Maji zone) in South-West Ethiopia.
 This region is known for being one of the toughest NTD hotspots.
 Special attention and implementation support has been given to areas in which the disease burden remains high despite regular mass drug administrations (MDA).
 Tailored, community-owned health education and WASH programs have been designed and implemented to reduce prevalence levels and move from control to elimination.

 Afrika Map Afrika Map